The Magic Behind Mcdonald's Marketing Strategy

 - Makes the product look craveable.

-- Taps into a cultural moment without trying too hard.
+- Taps into a cultural moment without forcing it.

 - Uses humor and simplicity that match the brand voice.